-Project specific risk Risk level Mitigation strategy (including Do No Harm considerations) Political instability and local Close situational analysis, intensive consultations with insecurity, including tribal High partners and inclusive dialogue conflicts between the diverse stakeholders to jointly agree alternatives.
-Diverse youth groups and Medium Work with youth groups in stakeholders failed to work together and started to resist separate and continue sensitization for trust and consensus building project objectives Competing agendas and conflict of interest between various stakeholders, which delay establishing partnerships Medium Intensive dialogue with and between partners for reassigning roles and responsibilities Given the current political Carefully work with the various sensitivity, Resistance and Change Committees (RCCs) may have different political orientation and so resist joint work Medium RCCs in separate (e.g. by sector, neighborhoods) while continue sensitizing for trust/consensus building on common-agendas If current political situation continues, working with existing government structures may create tension with youth/civic groups and other stakeholders who resist the situation as of 25 October 2021 and beyond High Develop sensitive ways for engaging government technical staff only (as stakeholders), and focus on technical personnel who have no clear political orientation and who are accepted to stakeholders Needed expertise and technical personnel are not locally available in target states Low Mobilize experts from other parts of Sudan.
+Project specific risk Risk level Mitigation strategy (including Do No Harm considerations) Political instability and local insecurity, including tribal conflicts High Close situational analysis, intensive consultations with partners and inclusive dialogue between the diverse stakeholders to jointly agree alternatives.
+Diverse youth groups and stakeholders failed to work together and started to resist project objectives Medium Low Work with youth groups in separate and continue sensitization for trust and consensus building Competing agendas and conflict of interest between various stakeholders, which delay establishing partnerships Medium Low Intensive dialogue with and between partners for reassigning roles and responsibilities

+Given the current political sensitivity, Resistance and Change Committees (RCCs) may have different political orientation Medium Carefully work with the various RCCs in separate (e.g. by sector, neighborhoods) while continue sensitizing for trust/consensus and so resist joint work building on common-agendas If current political situation Develop sensitive ways for continues, working with existing government structures may create tension with youth/civic groups High engaging government technical staff only (as stakeholders), and focus on technical personnel who and other stakeholders who resist the situation as of 25 October 9 have no clear political orientation and who are accepted to 2021 and beyond stakeholders Needed expertise and technical personnel are not locally available in target states Low Mobilize experts from other parts of Sudan.
 Limited access to target groups and locations Low Regular monitoring and analysis to reschedule plans.
-Economic deterioration in Sudan continue to escalate Medium Review plans and budget as needed in consultation with PBF secretariat/PBSO Budget projections failed to meet the planned targets as a result of inflation, for example Medium Budget revision to revisit the estimated outputs and scaling down volume of activities in consultation with PBF secretariat/PBSO d) Monitoring and evaluation - Describe the M&E approach for the project, including M&E expertise in the project team and main means and timing of collecting data?
-Include: a budget break-down for both monitoring and evaluation activities, including collection of baseline and end line data and an independent evaluation, and an approximate M&E timeline.
+Economic deterioration in Sudan continue to escalate Medium Review plans and budget as needed in consultation with PBF secretariat/PBSO Budget projections failed to meet the planned targets as a result of inflation, for example high transportation cost Medium Budget revision to revisit the estimated outputs and scaling down volume of activities in consultation with PBF secretariat/PBSO d) Monitoring and evaluation - Describe the M&E approach for the project, including M&E expertise in the project team and main means and timing of collecting data?
+Include: a budget break-down for both monitoring and evaluation activities, including collection of baseline and endline data and an independent evaluation, and an approximate M&E timeline.
 Fund recipients are obligated to reserve at least 5-7% of the project budget for M&E activities, including sufficient funds for a quality, independent evaluation.